TeamRizu/outfox-wikijs/dev/screens/ScreenWithMenuElements.md

 The screen for almost all defined screens in the game.

-As a recommendation when [Theming-2-Screen-Creation](/en/dev/theming/Theming-2-Screen-Creation) making custom screens, it is advised to use this screen for its simple base.
+As a recommendation when [Creating a custom screen](/en/dev/theming/Theming-2-Screen-Creation) making custom screens, it is advised to use this screen for its simple base.

 # Available Metrics